mzivic7/endcord/configuration.md

 Note: always put string in `""`.
 To use `"` inside the string escape it like this: `\"`.
 To use `\` escape it like this: `\\`.
 These are counted as single character.

 ### Main
-- `token = None`
-    Your discord token.
-Provide it here or as a command argument.
-- `debug = False`
-    Enable debug mode.
 - `theme = None`
     Custom theme path, or name of file in `Themes` directory.
 Set to None to use theme from `config.ini` `[theme]` section or defaults.
 - `rpc = True`